mohitSr1021/EmployWise-Assignment/README.md

-# EmployWise User Management App Assignment - Frontend
+# User Management App Assignment - Frontend

 ## Project Overview
 This is a React-based user management application that integrates with the Reqres API to provide authentication, user listing, editing, and deletion functionalities.